-Draft Finding 9: Opportunities for the grid services market in Victoria
+Finding 9: Opportunities for the grid services market in Victoria

-For reasons including but not limited to the roll out of advanced metering infrastructure, there may be opportunities in Victoria for the development of a wellfunctioning market for grid services that are not currently available in other jurisdictions.
-This inquiry presents an opportunity to identify the principles and measures by which a market space can be developed in Victoria that provides adequate opportunities for small-scale grid service providers, including distributed generators, to be remunerated for the grid services they are capable of providing.
+For reasons including but not limited to the roll out of advanced metering infrastructure, there may be opportunities in Victoria for the earlier development of an established market for grid services that are not currently available in other jurisdictions.
+Such a market could provide adequate opportunities for small-scale grid service providers, including distributed generators, to be remunerated for the grid services they are capable of providing.